Anjali-DA/Data-Analyticts-Python/Time series/Readme.md

 - As it is a seasonal data, I did 12 times differencing using **shift(12)**.
 After the new column of *LandAverageTemperature_12difference*,I used adfuller to find the p-value which is **3.692614581683388e-29** and plotted the correlations by ACF and PACF.
 - Created the train & test datasets with datetime function form year 2005 to 2015 and used ARIMA function on these datasets.

+## What I concluded from this time series forecasting
+- Predicted the datasets with ARIMA & SARIMAX models and plotted the graph to